saurabh-das7/net-worth-tracker/docs/02a_prd.md

 **Holdings** — One row per holding: name, category, units, current value, invested, realized + unrealized gain, XIRR, benchmark XIRR, liquidity tier, staleness indicator.
+**For balance-snapshot assets** (Cash, Accounts, Debt, Loans, Security Deposits): units, XIRR, and benchmark XIRR columns show as not applicable — these rows contribute to Net Worth and Liquidity view only, not to Returns metrics. **Liquidity tiers apply to assets, not liabilities** — Debt/Loan balances net into total Net Worth but sit outside the liquidity-tier strip entirely.
 Category filter chips.
 CSV import/export. **No click-through to a price modal** — value history management moves to its own tab (see Asset Value Trends, below).
 Each holding has a **base currency** (assigned at setup, editable) and a **liquidity tier** — LLM-suggested by default from the asset's category, always manually overridable.

 **Asset Value Trends** *(new tab)* — Dedicated space to view any asset's value trend over time, whether currently held or not (e.g. watch a fund before buying, or keep